Greetings in Spanish and Other Common Phrases for Daily Life

 With these sentences, you are on the right track to mastering the basics of the Spanish language.
 The best way to not lose your progress and increase your level of Spanish is to take an online Spanish course.

 You are already well on your way to reaching the first level.
-You can expand your knowledge by taking our FREE 2 week online course for beginners, which is designed for anyone with little or no knowledge of the Spanish language.
-With this you will reach the first level of our 24 Level system for Spanish fluency.
+You can expand your knowledge by taking our FREE Level 1 of COMBI Course for beginners, which is designed for anyone with little or no knowledge of the Spanish language.
+With this you will reach the first level of our 24 Level System to Spanish Fluency®.
 At the end of the course you will be able to understand and use everyday expressions and phrases and you will be able to have fundamental conversations.